immcantation/alakazam/docs/vignettes/Topology-Vignette.md

 ## Example data

-A small set of annotated example trees are included in the `alakazam` package.
+A small set of annotated example trees, `ExampleTrees`, are included in the `alakazam` package.
 The trees are `igraph` objects with the following tree annotations (graph attributes):

 * `clone`: An identifier for the clonal group.
 These entries correspond to the `CLONE`